truenas/documentation/content/SCALE/SCALECLIReference/Auth/_index.md

 It provides access to authentication methods for the logged-in user and a method to generate an access token for web UI session through the five **auth** commands.
 The four child namespaces have their own commands.

-You can enter commands from the main cli prompt or from the **auth** namespace prompt.
+You can enter commands from the main cli prompt or from an **auth** namespace prompt.
 ### Check_User Command

 The `check_user` and `check_password` commands verify the logged-in credentials.